Usetrace/universal-integration/README.md

 ### Output artifact

-The builds generate an artifact in the root folder called `output.json` with the following fields:
+The builds generate an artifact in the root folder called `output.json` with the following fields (only when `waitForResult` is true):

 - `id`: Build ID executed.
 - `status`: Status of the run.